 A closed heel cage can provide better foot grip and a closed toe area can provide extra protection, but after all it’s also a matter of taste.

-I hope this guide helps you in your journey to find the most comfortable for you and wish you many great tandas ❤️
+I hope this guide helps you in your journey to find the most comfortable for you, and I wish you many great tandas ❤️

 Fill in your details to receive the agenda by email or to book a lesson.